Linkvalue-Interne/docker-sir/README.md

  - NodeJS 0.12 with `bower`, `gulp` and `grunt`

 ### docker-entrypoint.sh
 This file is the default ENTRYPOINT of the image.
 It will be executed each time you run this container.
-This is where you should put all your project specific stuffs that could help you building a perfect Symfony application (e.g. run services, run a Makefile, etc.).
+Here it starts our needed services nginx and php-fpm.

 ### docker-compose.yml
 This file (using Docker-compose) will help you to build a perfect environment for your Symfony app by running and linking several containers the way you want using a single command.